 We can optionally pass values to the exception to clarify why that exception was raised.

 >>> raise KeyboardInterrupt Traceback (most recent call last): ...
 KeyboardInterrupt >>> raise MemoryError("This is an argument") Traceback (most recent call last): ...
 MemoryError: This is an argument >>> try: ... a = int(input("Enter a positive integer: ")) ... if a <= 0: ... raise ValueError("That is not a positive number!") ... except ValueError as ve: ... print(ve) ...
 Enter a positive integer: -2 That is not a positive number!

-The try statement in Python can have an optional
+try statement in Python can have an optional

 finally clause.
 This clause is executed no matter what, and is generally used to release external resources.

-In all these circumstances, we must clean up the resource once used, whether it was successful or not.
+In all these circumstances, we must clean up the resource before the program comes to a halt whether it successfully ran or not.
 These actions (closing a file, GUI or disconnecting from network) are performed in the

 Here is an example of file operations to illustrate this.